Middlesbrough Speedway

 Jack retired from Speedway in September 1938 and moved to a farm near Richmond in Yorkshire.
 He married in 1940.
 He was then to become a successful racehorse trainer before retiring in 1976.He went to live in Spain for a decade before returning to live near Darlington where he spent the remainder of his life… Died June 22nd 2007.

-Cleveland Park Middlesbrough Speedway 1928-1996
+Cleveland Park Stadium

-Cleveland Park Stadium was opened as a greyhound stadium in May 1928, but it was in was on Thursday August 23rd 1928 that dirt track racing began after Johnnie Hoskins constructed a track.
+Cleveland Park Stadium was opened as a greyhound stadium in May 1928, but it was on Thursday August 23rd 1928 that dirt track racing began after Johnnie Hoskins constructed a track.
 Some of the local riders who appeared in that very first meeting were, Harry Whitfield, Charlie Barrett, Charlie Sanderson, Alec Peel, Ron Carling, Fred and Walter Creasor and Phil Blake.

-After the first season of open meetings Middlesbrough joined the English Dirt track league for 1929.
 The teams competing alongside Middlesbrough in this league were, Barnsley, (who have the distinction of holding the first ever league meeting in Britain, losing 26-36 to Leeds), Belle Vue, Bolton, Burnley, Halifax, Hanley, Leeds, Leicester, Liverpool, Newcastle, Preston, Rochdale, Salford, Sheffield, Warrington and White City (Manchester).
 Among the riders who appeared for Middlesbrough were, Charlie Barrett, Jack Ormston, Norman Evans, James “Indian” Allen, Frank Harrison, (who also called himself “Yank” Harrison), Alec Hill, Dick Bailey, Alec Peel, Eddie Crenston, Ron Carling, Jack “Broncho” Dixon, Dan Buck, Billy Blincoe, R.C.Pick, W. Brown, E. Johnston, G. Bower, Arthur Moore and Charlie “Tiger” Sanderson.1929 was a year of recession and teams had to close down.
 The league ended in somewhat of a farce with teams withdrawing from the league during the season and their results expunged.
 This meant Middlesbrough finished second from bottom in the final league placing having won 6 and lost 13 of their league meetings.

 Middlesbrough reverted to open meetings for seasons 1930-31 and then closed down until opening again in 1936 for more open meetings.
 These open meetings were such as Middlesbrough v The Australians, Middlesbrough v The Americans, and The North v The World.
 Local riders such as Jack Ormston, Cliff Parkinson, Jack Dixon, Harry Whitfield, Norman Evans, Frank Hodgson and Gordon Byers were some who appeared in the Middlesbrough colours (White with Union Jack).

 After several years of the open meetings run by promoter Tom Bradbury Pratt who died at a very early age in December 1938, Middlesbrough were to join the National League Division 2 for the 1939 season under the guidance of promoter Vic Wealand.
 It was Vic who gave the Middlesbrough team the nickname of the Bears for Middlesbrough’s ill-fated season of 1939 that was cut short by poor attendances.
 The Bears colours in the 1939 season were Red and White horizontal stripes.
 The first man ever to captain a Bears team was Yorkshireman George Greenwood.
 George had appeared at Cleveland Park in 1929 riding for the Leeds team.
-George who became England’s first ever test captain was with Wembley in 1930-1932 and 1934-1937.He also rode for Nottingham and Hackney Wick before joining the Bears.
+George was with Wembley in 1930-1932 and 1934-1937.He also rode for Nottingham and Hackney Wick before joining the Bears.
+Other riders who rode in 1939 for the Bears, who were a very successful team despite the low crowds were, Phil Bishop, Wilf Plant, Will Lowther, Jack Hyland, Bob Wells, Aub Lawson, Geoff Godwin, Jack Tidbury, Tommy Bateman, Alec Peel, and Fred Belliveau.
+Teams taking part in the league were, Middlesbrough, Newcastle, Hackney Wick, Sheffield, Norwich, Bristol, Crystal Palace, and Stoke.
+Middlesbrough and Crystal Palace withdrew from the league after 8 and 10 league matches respectively and their records expunged.
+Stoke also withdrew after 8 meetings and their fixtures were taken over by Belle Vue Reserves.

 Middlesbrough once more re-opened on Sept 25th 1945.
 Four open meetings were held.